 Tickets for individual speakers may be purchased at the door.
-Evening speakers are $5/10.
-Unregistered guests may not attend daily workshops.
+Evening speakers are $10.
+Unregistered guests may not attend daily workshops or panels.
 Space is limited.

 What are the important deadlines I need to know about?

-March 1, 2013: Registration for Advance Submission Begins - Don't forget to mail your pages!
+March 1, 2016: Registration for Advance Submission Begins - Don't forget to mail your pages

-May 4, 2013: Last day to register for Advance Submission and have your pages recieved!
+May 2, 2015: Last day to register for Advance Submission and have your pages recieved

 I’m from out of town and will attend the conference.
 Where should I stay?

-The Hyatt Santa Barbara, where the conference is held, offers a special rate for SBWC students of $199 for Saturday night, and $149 per night for Sunday-Thursday.
-Space is limited, and the cut off date for these rates is May 8th.
-Reservations must be made with the hotel by calling: (805) 963-0744 / (800) 233-1234, or visiting www.Hyatt.com.
+The Hyatt Santa Barbara, where the conference is held, offers a special rate for SBWC students of $199 per night for Sunday-Thursday and $299 for Friday night.
+Space is limited, and the cut off date for these rates is May 6th.
+Reservations must be made with the hotel: call (888) 421-1442, or visit this reservation link: Santa Barbara Hyatt.

 A number of other hotels/motels along Cabrillo Boulevard are just a short electric shuttle ride away.
 We recommend making hotel reservations as soon as you can.
 It is normal during summer in Santa Barbara for every hotel in town to be booked.
 Don't delay!